 Internal Investigations are now an everyday business reality.
-We have the pre-requisite skill and expertise necessary to help navigate the issues and conduct them discreetly, in order to most effectively minimize risk and exposure.
+We have the prerequisite skill and expertise necessary to help navigate the issues and conduct them discreetly, in order to most effectively minimize risk and exposure.

-Institutional clients often retain Morvillo Abramowitz to conduct sensitive internal investigations aimed at uncovering or resolving allegations of officer, director, trustee, or employee misconduct both in the Untied States and globally.
+Institutional clients often retain Morvillo Abramowitz to conduct sensitive internal investigations aimed at uncovering or resolving allegations of officer, director, trustee, or employee misconduct both in the United States and globally.
 In the course of these internal investigations, we often advise corporate clients and not-for-profit organizations seeking clarification and counsel regarding potential referrals to law enforcement officials, or engaging in voluntary cooperation with government authorities under agency rules, Department of Justice guidelines, the Sarbanes-Oxley Act or the Dodd-Frank Wall Street Reform and Consumer Protection Act.

 We frequently are retained by corporate boards to conduct internal investigations to address potential issues of misconduct within their organizations and by individual board members in connection with these investigations.
 Our lawyers provide litigation-avoidance advice and other confidential legal counseling designed to avoid regulatory intervention and limit the client's exposure to lawsuits.
 We also are retained by corporate clients to represent employees, or groups of employees, scheduled to be called as witnesses in connection with Department of Justice, SEC, or other regulatory investigations.